NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Shadowed Scale, the Jungle Secret.md

 * * *

 **Effect** You pull a seed from the mask and throw it into the soil, where it sprouts.
-You cast [[Spells/Summon Plant or Fungus|Summon Plant or Fungus]]; the spell is heightened to a level equal to one-half of the slain creature's level, rounded up.
+You cast [[Summon Plant or Fungus|Summon Plant or Fungus]]; the spell is heightened to a level equal to one-half of the slain creature's level, rounded up.
 When the spell's duration ends, the plant creature returns to the soil, where it roots itself and becomes a non-creature piece of flora.

 * * *